tphanqc/Vehicle-Detection-Counting/README.md

 Buses – All vehicles manufactured as traditional passenger-carrying buses with two axles and six tires or three or more axles.
 This category includes only traditional buses (including school buses) functioning as passenger-carrying vehicles.
 Modified buses should be considered to be a truck and should be appropriately classified.
 ## Submission your solution
 - Topic 1 : Please submit all instructions and your script so we can test them locally.
 - Topic 2,3 : If you complete these topics, please submit all instructions and your script.
 We expect a description of your approach to do the topics if you don't have time to finish finish them.
+- Under /submission folder create a folder with your name and push all your submission there :
+  - ex : Thomas_phan/
+    - /topic1
+    - /topic2
+    - /topic3

 To submit your solution, please follow these steps to submit your code :